 What turmeric does is increase the bile acids from the gall bladder in order to get the food fully digested in the stomach.

 As long as you keep the maximum dosage of turmeric less than 500mg per day, you should be fine.
-You can take turmeric in its spice avatar as part of your meal, or you can use a supplement.
+You can take turmeric in its natural form as a spice used as part of your meal, or you can use a supplement.

 Turmeric may worsen your situation if taken in the wrong dosage – or if it reacts with something else in your system…

 Here are the possible side effects of turmeric as a remedy for acid reflux—

 - People usually do not have allergic reactions to turmeric, but there’s always a chance that your body cannot take turmeric.
 This can result in nausea, gastric, and diarrhea.
 In this case, it’s best not to rely on turmeric.

 - If you’re pregnant, or nursing, you shouldn’t have turmeric.
 This is because research shows that turmeric can lead to uterine contractions and when pregnant, this could cause premature uterine contractions and possible complications at childbirth.
 As for the effects of turmeric in breastfeeding, they are yet to be known for sure.

 - Turmeric can also react to pain medication – so it’s best to avoid taking the two together.

 - Turmeric can interfere with the blood clotting mechanism in the body and so should be avoided before a surgery.
 So stop having turmeric at least 2 months prior to the surgery.

 Turmeric can get in the way of proper digestion – excessive secretion of bile from the gall bladder can lead to unwanted strain on the gallbladder as well as on the kidney.
 This leads to indigestion and a worsening of the GERD symptoms.